Lemvig-Thyborøn Håndbold

 Lemvig-Thyborøn Håndbold is a handball team from Lemvig, Denmark.
 It plays in the Danish Handball League.
 Their head coach is Arne Damgaard.

+History

 Lemvig-Thyborøn Håndbold's license belongs to the parent club Lemvig Nissum Håndbold, which was founded way back in 1969, under the name NNFH Lemvig.
-Later, a professional elite division was created for the best men's team, first under the name Lemvig Håndbold, and later Lemvig-Thyborøn Håndbold.
+The team reached the top division of Danish handball for the first time in 1975, and played there until 1978.
 The best result in club history was when the club won the Danish Men's Handball Cup in 1984.
 Their best league result ever was a third place finish in the top league in 1987.
+In 2006, a professional elite division was created for the best men's team, first under the name Lemvig Håndbold, and later Lemvig-Thyborøn Håndbold.
+In their first season under a new name, the club was relegated to the 1st Division.

 In the 2023–24 season they were relegated to the 1st Division after finishing last in the league.